-The existing terrain slope is about 6% on average down towards the northeast.
-Both the existing and proposed buildings have a basement with garage.
+The existing terrain slope is about 8% on average down towards the north.
 The vegetation is lawn, landscaping and some trees.

-The site is surrounded by similar single family residential development on all sides except the east which is street right-of-way.
-The street right-of-way and property to the north are downslope of the site and may be affected by runoff from the site.
+The site is surrounded by single family residential development on all sides.
+The properties to the north and west are downslope of the site and may be affected by runoff from the site.
+Property to the east and south is upslope of the site.
 There are no streams or wetlands onsite or near the site.

 A small amount of drainage may enter the property from residential development to the south.
 This runoff is from landscaped areas and is not expected to be significant in quantity.

-Also runoff from the unpaved portion of the ROW will enter the side.
-Drainage leaving the site enters into the City storm drain pipe system in 72nd Avenue SE and flows generally north to an eventual discharge into Lake Washington.
+Existing roof and driveway drainage from the site flows into the property to the north inside a buried drain pipe.
+The pipe connects to the north property (9216) drainage system that discharges to Lake Washington.
+Surface drainage from the site enters 9216 and 9206 and either flows between the houses or enters private collection systems.
 There are no critical areas within a quarter of a mile downstream.
 The drainage flow is contained inside a pipe system.

-Potential erosion problem areas onsite will be the temporary slopes that are created to allow construction of the basement and garage.
+Potential erosion problem areas onsite will be the temporary cut and fill slopes that are created for the building pad and patio.
+Any stripped and disturbed areas are susceptible to erosion.